 Repulsive phenomena as observed in our simulations can in principle occur in two bulk phases of different particle densities and do not require a particular wall structure or channel diameter.
-NOTE: Wolfgang, I think the previous sentence should be italicized.
-In fact, Nonner et al. [15, 16] have studied bulk models of a Ca channel and assessed entropic repulsive effects.
+In fact, Nonner et al. have studied bulk models of a Ca channel and assessed entropic repulsive effects.
 In these models, water can be conveniently described in both the particulate and non-particulate models, so it is possible to assess the role of a particulate solvent.
 It was found that comparable repulsive selectivities can arise from excluded volume effects when appropriate filter volumes are chosen for either model: if water is described as particulate, a smaller filter volume is needed.
 In this case of particulate water, the confined particles in the filter are more compressed compared to calculations with non-particulate water.
 In both cases, there exists an asymmetry of density between the filter and bath fluids.
-Thus, we imagine that the repulsive selectivity observed in our simulations of the Na channel would occur also when water is described as particulate, if an appropriate reduction is made to the filter volume.
+Thus, we expect that the repulsive selectivity observed in our simulations of the Na channel would occur also when water is described as particulate, if an appropriate reduction is made to the filter volume.